Overview: Brake job rip-offs and what you can save on brake pad replacement cost

 Brake calipers work in a push-pull process to squeeze the brake pads against the rotors (see “Anatomy of a Brake System”).
 First, the caliper piston pushes the inboard pad outward until it touches the rotor.
 Then the caliper slides backward, pulling the outboard against the other side of the rotor.
 When you back off the brakes, the piston retracts slightly and the caliper releases pressure on the pads.

 But if the caliper binds on the slide pins, the brake pads wear unevenly and quickly.
 Binding is a very common problem.
-But that doesn’t mean you have to replace the calipers (to the tune of $300 per pair).
+But that doesn’t mean you have to replace the brake calipers (to the tune of $300 per pair).
 Instead, the shop simply needs to replace the slide pins ($20 total parts cost) and lubricate them with high-temperature synthetic grease.
-So if replacement calipers are recommended, ask if they can be fixed by replacing the slide pins.
+So if replacement brake calipers are recommended, ask if they can be fixed by replacing the slide pins.

-In most cases, calipers can be reused.
+In most cases, brake calipers can be reused.
 But don’t argue if you’re told that the brake caliper is leaking fluid or the piston won’t retract.
 Then it must be rebuilt or replaced.

 Rip-Off #2: Paying premium prices for generic pads